argodevops/ArgoBEAST/docs/source/steps.rst

 This generates the basic scaffolding for a new steps file.

-Although it's perfectly acceptible to have multiple steps files per page, the recommendation is that each page has one steps file.
+Although it's perfectly acceptable to have multiple steps files per page, the recommendation is that each page has one steps file.

 You are not limited to how many times you can use the Given, When, Then directives.

-Furthermore, Behave offers other options such as ``@step`` this will work in any posistion.
+Furthermore, Behave offers other options such as ``@step`` this will work in any position.

 More information can be found in the Behave documentation https://behave.readthedocs.io/en/latest/.

-The class will assume the existence of the respective PageClass, and ActionsClass and import them automatically.
+The template will assume the existence of the respective PageClass, and ActionsClass and import them automatically.

 | *NOTE: If you have not initialised the page and actions, the imports will fail*
-| *NOTE: argobeast CLI assumes the name you enter is the same for Page and Actions - If you want to use something different, you will need to amend the imports*
+| *NOTE: The generated steps file will include imports for the matching Page and Actions classes.
+If you change file or class names, update these imports manually.*

 Example
 -------